EnzoGaddi/SOCProj-verilog/fpga-vga-verilog-main/index.md

 Lastly, The sun is generated using the circular equation: (x−xc​)^2 + (y−yc​)^2 < r^2, with pixels inside the radius coloured yellow to form the sun within the triangle.
 The squared distances are used in order to avoid square roots because they are expensive in hardware due to more clock cycles being used.

 ### **Simulation**
-The simulation uses the testbench code in order to simulate the clock, reset and signals in waveforms before synthesis and hardware implementation.

 As you can see in my simulation, clock alternates between 1s and 0s, reset stays zero and hsync, vsync and vid_on continues as 1s.
 This gives the view of a continuos image or colour on screen and gives me the all clear to start implementation.
 <img width="1459" height="673" alt="Screenshot 2025-12-09 145528" src="https://github.com/user-attachments/assets/ae96d2e1-ec19-4083-b3e5-874a6b3d7bc4" />